domoritz/domoritz.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
+I am a senior executive and thought leader working in the area of machine learning in industry.
+My interests lie at the intersection of Maths and CS.
+I have incubated mutlple AI teams in my career, both at early stage startups as well as Fortune 50.
+I have worked with founders and CXOs to suceesfuly deliver AI products.
+I co-authored a best-selling [book on NLP](http://www.practicalnlp.ai/) with O'Reilly Media in 2020.
+I keep sharing my learnings on linkedin.

-I am Head of Artificial Intelligence at [Vahan Inc](https://vahan.ai/).
+Curently I am Heading Artificial Intelligence fucntion at [Vahan Inc](https://vahan.ai/).
 At Vahan we are using AI, Systems and Data to radically transform the Blue Collar Workers (BCW) space.
 Using tech we help our clients screen & recruit BCW at a large scale and at high velocity and in turn save BCW from exploitation at the hands of middlemen.

-I have over 10+ yrs of experience working in AI in various roles.
-During last 6 years of my career, as a senior leader I have incubated and led mutiple successful AI teams - both at early stage startups and large organizations including Fortune 50.

 <br>
 <br>